awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

    CREATE PUBLICATION testpub FOR TABLE LogicalReplicationTest;
    ```

-1. Create a database to be your subscriber\.
+1. Create your subscriber\.
+A subscriber database can be either of the following:
+   + Aurora PostgreSQL database version 2\.2\.0 \(compatible with PostgreSQL 10\.6\) or later\.

-   For this example, create an Amazon RDS for PostgreSQL database\.
-Be sure to use the PostgreSQL DB engine version 10\.4 or later, which supports logical replication\.
+   + Amazon RDS for PostgreSQL database with the PostgreSQL DB engine version 10\.4 or later\.

+   For this example, we create an Amazon RDS for PostgreSQL database as the subscriber\.
 For details on creating an RDS PostgreSQL DB instance, see [Creating a DB Instance Running the PostgreSQL Database Engine](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreatePostgreSQLInstance.html) in the *Amazon RDS User Guide\.*

 1. Set up the subscriber database\.

    For this example, create a table like the one created for the publisher by using the following SQL statement\.

    ```
    CREATE TABLE LogicalReplicationTest (a int PRIMARY KEY);